KyryloBulyk/delivery/README.md

      ```

 7. **Start Using the Database**:
-   - You can now run queries and interact with your database as required for the project.
+   - Update the `spring.datasource.username` and `spring.datasource.password` fields in `application.properties` with your PostgreSQL credentials.

 ### Troubleshooting